Sjofartsdirektoratet/docs/content/rest-api/qualifications/course.md

 ## Educational and course codes

 Two types of codes are accepted in the field *code* in the payload for data transfer; educational code and course code.
 The educational codes are referring to an education completed in an educational institution listed in **table 3**, while as the course codes are referring to shorter courses listed in **table 2**.
-A list of both the educational- and course codes can be obtained by using the operation "Fetch a list over valid education codes" in the APIs, this list will contain the latest update.
+A list of both the educational- and course codes can be obtained by using the API operation *Fetch a list over valid education codes*, this list will always be updated with newest version.

 As an educational institution or a course center, you can only report courses and educations that you are approved by NMA to deliever.